deeplearningbrasil/mars-gym/README.rst

 .. end-badges

-Framework Code for the RecSys 2020 entitled 'MARS-Gym: A Gym framework to model, train, and evaluate recommendationsystems for marketplaces'.
+Framework Code for the RecSys 2020 entitled 'MARS-Gym: A Gym framework to model, train, and evaluate recommendation systems for marketplaces'.

 .. figure:: images/img1.jpg
    :alt: MDP

    MDP

-MARS-Gym(MArketplaceRecommenderSystems Gym), a benchmark framework for modeling, training, and evaluating RL-based recommender systems for marketplaces.
-Three main components composes the framework.
-The first one is a highly customizable module where the consumer can ingest and process a massive amount of data for learning using spark jobs.
-We designed the second component for training purposes.
-It holds an extensible module built on top of PyTorch to design learning architectures.
+MARS-Gym (MArketplace Recommender Systems Gym), a benchmark framework for modeling, training, and evaluating RL-based recommender systems for marketplaces.

+Three main components composes the framework:

+- Data Engineering Module: A highly customizable module where the consumer can ingest and process a massive amount of data for learning using spark jobs.
+- Simulation Module: Holds an extensible module built on top of PyTorch to design learning architectures.
 It also possesses an OpenAI’s Gym environment that ingests the processed dataset to run a multi-agent system that simulates the targeted marketplace.
-Finally, the last component is an evaluation module that provides a set of distinct perspectives on the agent’s performance.
-It presents not only traditional recommendation metrics but also off-policy evaluation metrics, to account for the bias induced from the historical data representation of marketplace dynamics.
-Finally, it also presents fairness indicators to analyze the long-term impact of such recommenders in the ecosystem concerning sensitive attributes.
-This component is powered by a user-friendly interface to facilitate the analysis and comparison between agents.
+- Evaluation Module: Provides a set of distinct perspectives on the agent’s performance.
+It presents traditional recommendation metrics, off-policy evaluation metrics, and fairness indicators.
+This component is powered by a user-friendly interface to facilitate the analysis and comparison betweenagents

 .. figure:: images/img2.jpg
    :alt: Framework